Program Provider Resources

 An individual or entity that wants to become an approved EPP must submit an application to TEA staff and pay a non-refundable application fee (fee information is listed below).
 Payment of fees does not guarantee approval to operate.
 Final approval of a new EPP is made by the SBEC.

 TEA offers new applicant workshops once a year to help aspiring EPPs with the application process.
-At the workshop, TEA staff provide resources, detailed guidance, and application materials.
+At the workshop, TEA staff provides resources, detailed guidance, and application materials.
 The workshop is free, but a reservation is required.
-Please contact Lorrie Ayers for reservations and more information.
+Please submit a Help Desk ticket for reservations and more information.

 New Certification Fields and Classes

 An EPP rated "accredited" by SBEC may apply to offer new certification fields, classes, or clinical teaching by submitting the appropriate documents to the TEA.
 The addition of new classes requires approval by the SBEC.
-Interested EPPs should contact the assigned Program Specialist for application materials.
-See the Forms and Documents section of this page for a Program Specialist assignment list.
+Interested EPPs should contact the assigned Education Specialist for application materials.
+See the Forms and Documents section of this page for the Education Specialist assignment list.

-Application for Out-of-State Clinical Teaching, Internship or Field-Based Experience
+Application for Out-of-State or Out-of-Country Clinical Teaching, Practicum, or Field-Based Experience

-An EPP may apply to the TEA for approval to offer clinical teaching, internship or field-based experience at a site outside the state of Texas or outside the U.S. in schools recognized by the U.S. State Department of Overseas Schools.
-Interested EPPs should contact the assigned Program Specialist for application materials.
+An EPP may apply to the TEA for approval to offer clinical teaching, practicum, or field-based experience at a site outside the state of Texas or outside of the U.S. in schools recognized by the U.S. State Department of Overseas Schools.
+Interested EPPs should contact the assigned Education Specialist for application materials.

-Clinical teaching, internship, and practicum experiences at Department of Defense Activity (DoDEA) schools do not require prior TEA approval.
+Field-based experiences (FBE), clinical teaching, internship, and practicum experiences at Department of Defense Activity (DoDEA) schools, wherever located and all schools accredited by the Texas Private School Accreditation Commission (TEPSAC) do not require prior TEA approval.

 Required Fees